aleksanderbl29/dawaR/README.md

     converted to local time instead of UTC as is provided by the API.
     This causes differences between my local development machine and Github Actions.*
-- [ ] Provide examples of getting data and using both reverse lookup and autocomplete functions
 - [x] Write reverse lookup function to wrap in section functions
 - [x] Write autocomplete function to wrap in section functions
 - [ ] Choose some often-used sections to create specific functions for